Correct Misalignment Issues

-Dr. Galea is board-certified and holds both a dental and a medical degree.
-His expertise is unmatched in Reno and Sparks, Nevada, and he is able to design a custom treatment plan for every patient.
-Through state-of-the-art techniques and compassionate care, Dr. Galea creates remarkable outcomes for his patients at Northern Nevada Oral & Maxillofacial Surgery.
+Dr. Galea and Dr. Curtis are board-certified and holds both a dental and a medical degree.
+Their expertise is unmatched in Reno and Sparks, Nevada, and they are able to design a custom treatment plan for every patient.
+Through state-of-the-art techniques and compassionate care, Dr. Galea and Dr. Curtis create remarkable outcomes for their patients at Northern Nevada Oral & Maxillofacial Surgery.

 When is Orthognathic Surgery Necessary?

 If you experience ongoing facial or oral pain, or have noticed that your jaws and facial structures appear asymmetrical, you may be a candidate for jaw surgery.
 This treatment is also necessary for those who experience:

 - Difficulty fully opening or closing the mouth